the-turing-way/the-turing-way/book/website/collaboration/team-manual/team-manual-on-off-boarding.md

 * Research objects are publicly shared via an appropriate data repository
 * Research objects that are not publicly shared are stored internally and responsibilities have been transferred, including access to documentation (READme files or labnotes) and ethical approvals.
-* Research objects that are dispensable are cleaned up to avoid unnecessairy storage clutter and confusion.
+* Research objects that are dispensable are cleaned up to avoid unnecessary storage clutter and confusion.
 * The content of the Data Management Plan has been transferred, so that data can be found and reused within the research team.
 * It is clear which physical reagents are relevant and where they are stored - irrelevant reagents have been cleaned up.
 * Contact details for the future are provided - other personal data is removed